 - Create/Edit/Delete role mappings

-- Open the menu, then go to Stack Management > Security > Role Mappings.
+- Open the main menu, then click Stack Management > Role Mappings.

 - Click Create role mapping.